Diglettss/Flashcards/planning/project_proposal.md

       - *User has to create a title for their set, but adding a description will be optional.*
       - *User can save their progress in case they don't finish a set all at once.*
   - User can view their set of flashcards after saving them.
-      - *Default mode: individually card-by-card (like a slideshow)*
+      - *The default view: viewing each card individually (like a slideshow)*
           - *Cards can be viewed:*
-              - *term --> definition (term --> flip --> definition)*
+              - *term --> definition (term --> **flip** --> definition)*
               - *definition --> term*

 ##### **Stretch features:**
   - Website is responsive.
-  - User can search for a subject, class, school, other users, etc., & view other flashcards matching the results.
+  - User can search for a subject, class, school, other users, etc.
+  - User can view other people's flashcards.
-  - User can make their folders/flashcards public, allowing others to view them, or private, not allowing others to view them.
+      - *User can make their folders/flashcards public or private.
+          - *Public allows others to search & view them*
+          - *Private doesn't allow others to view them.*
-      - User can create a shareable link for their folder/flashcards while set to private.
+          - *User can create a shareable link for their folder/flashcards while set to private.*
   - User can choose a mode of studying their flashcards, such as:
-      - Viewing them in the default mode (as described above);
+      - *The default mode (as described above);*
     - Or matching the correct term & definition.
-       - *Matching mode can be timed or untimed.
+       - *Matching mode can be timed or untimed.*
-          - time limit range: 10-60 sec.; 5 sec. increases*
+          - *time limit range: 10-60 sec. w/ 5 sec. increases*
+          - *optional field to input their own time*
        - *Cards can be matched:*
           - *term --> definition*
           - *definition --> term*